yqsongGitHub/RENC/README.md

 14th | score | RENC score for the enhancer interacting with the gene is calculated by multiplying the amount of duplicated enhancer activity (dup_sum_pets) by the relative contribution of the duplicated enhancer activity (percentage)
-15th | rank_gene | the rank of the target genes for the enhancers in the duplication hotspot 16th | gene | the specific symbol or identifier associated with the candidate gene 17th | rank_enhancer | the rank of the enhancers in the duplication hotspot delivered to the candidate gene 18th | enhancer | genomic coordinate of the enhancer
+15th | rank_gene | the rank of the target genes for the enhancers in the duplication hotspot 16th | gene | the specific symbol or identifier associated with the candidate gene 17th | ID | the transcript ID or identifier associated with the candidate gene 18th | rank_enhancer | the rank of the enhancers in the duplication hotspot delivered to the candidate gene 19th | enhancer | genomic coordinate of the enhancer

 ### Routine analysis 2: Get the target gene from input genomic coordinate of the duplicated enhancer.